whoatemycookie/gene-expression-qtl/_episodes/01-introduction.md

 disorders, however, involve many genes interacting with the environment and with one another, a far more complicated path to follow than the path from a single gene mutation to its resulting protein to a disease phenotype.
-Cardiovascular disease, Alzheimer's disease, arthritis, diabetes and cancer involve many a complex interplay of genes with environment, and their mechanisms are not well understood.
-Genome-wide association studies (GWAS) demonstrate that most variants in common diseases like diabetes are located in non-coding regions of the genome and are therefore likely to be involved in gene regulation.
+Cardiovascular disease, Alzheimer's disease, arthritis, diabetes and cancer involve a complex interplay of genes with environment, and their mechanisms are not well understood.
+Genome-wide association studies (GWAS) associate genetic loci with disease traits, yet most GWAS variants for common diseases like diabetes are located in non-coding regions of the genome.
+These variants are therefore likely to be involved in gene regulation.

 ![](../fig/cis-regulation-single-gene.png)

 Gene regulation controls the quantity, timing and locale of gene expression.
 Analyzing genome variants through cell or tissue gene expression is known as expression quantitative trait locus (eQTL) analysis.
-An eQTL explains part of the variation in gene expression.
-Specifically, genetic variants underlying eQTL explain variation in gene expression levels. eQTL analysis can reveal the architecture of quantitative traits, connect DNA sequence variation to phenotypic variation, and shed light on transcriptional regulation and regulatory variation.
+An eQTL is a locus associated with expression of a gene or genes.
+An eQTL explains some of the variation in gene expression.
+Specifically, genetic variants underlying eQTL explain variation in gene expression levels. eQTL studies can reveal the architecture of quantitative traits, connect DNA sequence variation to phenotypic variation, and shed light on transcriptional regulation and regulatory variation.
 Traditional analytic techniques like linkage and association mapping can be applied to thousands of gene expression traits (transcripts) in eQTL analysis, such that gene expression can be mapped in much the same way as a physiological phenotype like blood pressure or heart rate.